(1) Define mutable struct properties with the `prop` DSL

 A.new(**as_hash)

-Custom serializations with The name:
+Custom serializations with name:

-DSL controls the field name that will be used
+The name: option on the prop DSL controls the field name that will be used when converting to and from Hash values:

 class A < T::Struct